MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-218-update.md

 ### Node runner download task

-Customers that are adopting [agent releases that exclude the Node 6 task runner](https://github.com/microsoft/azure-pipelines-agent/blob/master/docs/node6.md) may have an occasional need to run tasks that have not been updated to use a newer Node runner.
-For those customers we provide a method to still use tasks dependent on Node End-of-Life runners, see Node runner guidance [blog post](https://devblogs.microsoft.com/devops/node-runner-update-guidance-for-azure-pipelines-task-authors/#upcoming-changes).
+When adopting [agent releases that exclude the Node 6 task runner](https://github.com/microsoft/azure-pipelines-agent/blob/master/docs/node6.md) you may have an occasional need to run tasks that have not been updated to use a newer Node runner.
+For this scenario we provide a method to still use tasks dependent on Node End-of-Life runners, see Node runner guidance [blog post](https://devblogs.microsoft.com/devops/node-runner-update-guidance-for-azure-pipelines-task-authors/#upcoming-changes).

 The below task is a method to install the Node 6 runner just-in-time, so an old task can still execute: